Array methods cheatsheet

 Array.isArray(variable) checks

-for being an array, return true/false
+variablefor being an array, return true/false

 some / every(fn()) The function

-.
+fn()is called on each element of the array similar tomap().
 If any/all results are true - return true, otherwise - false

 fill(value, start, end) fills the array with repeating